walterhiggins/WMPJS/book-outline.md

     js for (var i = 0; i < animals.length; i++ ) { console.log( animals[i] ); }

-The part of the *for* statement in round brackets `(var i = 0; i < animals.length; i++ )` sets up some rules for the *for* loop.
+The part of the *for* statement in round brackets - `(var i = 0; i < animals.length; i++ )` - sets up some rules for the *for* loop.
 Each rule is separated by a `;` semicolon.

 * The first rule `var i = 0` is called the *initialize* expression and is run only once before the loop begins.
-* The second rule `i < animals.length` is called the *test* expression and is run at the start of each time through the loop to see if the loop should end.
+* The second rule `i < animals.length` is called the *test* expression and is run at the *start* of each time through the loop to see if the loop should end.
 * The third rule `i++` is called the *increment* expression and is run at the *end* of each time through the loop.

-Following the for statement you usually have a block of one or more statements contained inside curly brackets.
+After the for statement itself, you have a block of one or more statements enclosed by `{ }` curly brackets.
 These statements will be executed each time through the loop.
 Let's put *for* loops to use to create a more pleasing leaderboard display of players who jump the most.
 Create a new file called *leaderboard.js* in the *scriptcraft/modules* folder and type in the following code:

 @@listing leaderboard_v1.js A Simple Jumps Leaderboard: for loop.